henley-regatta/adventofcode2021/README.md

   dimension tracking the score in play but once I realised I needed to track each player's scores independently and thus a 4-dimensional hypercube was the right structure the answer came easily (!!!)
+  * `python/day22part1.py` - This is, as specified, bit-flipping on a relatively small 3-dimensional array.
+So naturally I wasted time building all sorts of geometric-manipulation functions because _I KNOW_ part 2 is going to drop the obvious "constrain yourself to this small grid" restriction.
+And then at some point I got bored and went for the simple answer anyway.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.